 Prevent chargebacks by reviewing and testing your checkout process!

-Email your customers before they call and charge back
+Email your customers before they call their bank

 Ensure your terms and conditions authorize use of communication with customers via their email address.
 Once a purchase is complete, email your customer the details of their order and how to access the product if it is digital or an expected delivery date if shipping a tangible product.